danbrowne98/ME-Project/README.md

 The Autotune code was used to perform the calibration procedure on the BEM.
 Using the set of influential parameters from the sensitivity analysis as well as real measured data taken from the building in question, the BEM was calibrated six times.
 Once for each output on an hourly basis and once for each output on a monthly basis.
 Upon completion of all six calibration procedures,

 ### Results
-This section illistrates the final results of the project.
+This section illustrates the final results of the project.
 The folder labelled <b><i>'ResultsAnalysis'</i></b> contains the code used to analyse the results.

 #### Sensitivity Analysis Results
-The images below represent the results of the sensitivity analsyis.
+The images below represent the results of the sensitivity analysis.
 Only the 20 most influential parameters are shown for each of the desired outputs however, many more parameters were used in the calibration procedures.
-When considering electricity consumption a total of 204 parameters were considered for calibration, for district heating demand a total of 453 parameters were used, and a total of 66 parameters were used with respect to water usage.
+When considering electricity consumption, a total of 204 parameters were considered for calibration, for district heating demand a total of 453 parameters were used, and a total of 66 parameters were used with respect to water usage.

 ##### Electricity Consumption
 ![Alt text](Images/Electricity_SA_Results.png)